top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 #### Stopping in front of red stop line

 We evaluated if the Duckiebot is able to stop in front of the red stop line within the defined specifications.
 In order to test the stopping behavior, we tested the old controller and the new controller and measured the pose in front of the stop line.
 The results in [](#tab:redline_results) show that we are able to improve the stopping in front of the red line.
 The performance shows to be in the bound of the target values.
-The stopping distance to the center of the red line should be 16 to 10 cm and the final angle should be in the range of $\phi=-10^{\circ}$ to $\phi=10^{\circ}$.
+The target stopping distance to the center of the red line should be 16 to 10 cm and the final heading angle should be in the range of $\phi=-10^{\circ}$ to $\phi=10^{\circ}$.

 <col4 align='center' style="text-align:left" id='redline_results' figure-id="tab:redline_results" figure-caption="Stopping at Stop Line Evaluation.">
    <span> </span>      <span>$d_{mean}$</span>     <span>$$\phi_{mean}$$</span>       <span><b>Mean stopping distance to center of red line</b></span>